Bealby/grandpas-pocket-watch-shop/README.md

 the Website, so that users know exactly why they are 'there', and what they can immediately 'do'.

-To achieve this goal, e-commerce design conventions need to be applied, with strong brands such as 'Amazon', 'Ebay' and 'Etsy', being closely researched and conformed to accordingly.
+To achieve this goal, e-commerce design conventions used by strong brands such as 'Amazon', 'Ebay' and
+'Etsy', need to be applied.
+This was done.

 The **Navigation Bar** will be fixed at the top, with the **Logo** and **Search Bar** stretched across the centre.